Every manager in the car industry is aware of this:

 And then, suddenly, it's over.

-European companies cannot afford this either.
+European societies cannot afford this either.

 Politicians are not finding answers to this contradiction, see Germany or France.